-The financial instruments payable associated with the debt securities issued under the framework agreement JBMONEX C23 1 were placed in the securities market under the placement program registered with the Commission, for a total amount of \$60,000 in 2024 and 2023, of which \$58,093 and \$6,045, respectively, have been placed.
-The remaining amount that the Financial Group could issue under this program amounts to \$1,907 and \$53,955, respectively.
+The financial instruments payable associated with the debt securities issued under the framework agreement JBMONEX C23 1 were placed in the securities market under the placement program registered with the Commission, for a total amount of up to \$60,000 in 2024 and 2023, of which \$58,093 and \$6,045, respectively, have been placed to date.
+The remaining amount that the Bank could issue under this program amounts to \$1,907 and \$53,955, respectively.
 These securities are not backed by guarantees: